ElectronicBabylonianLiterature/ebl-photo-stitcher/ReadMe.md

     ```
 2. Install required Python libraries:
     ```bash
-    pip install opencv-python numpy imageio rawpy piexif lensfunpy
+    pip install opencv-python numpy imageio rawpy piexif lensfunpy pyexiv2
     ```
-3. (Optional) Install [ExifTool](https://exiftool.org/) and ensure it's in your system PATH.
-4. (Optional) Install the Lensfun database for `lensfunpy` to work.
+3. (Optional) Install the Lensfun database for `lensfunpy` to work.
 The method varies by OS.
 5.  **Asset Files:**
     * Create an `assets` folder in the root of the project directory (same level as `gui_app.py`).
     * Place the following files inside the `assets` folder: